mattmcspirit/hybridworkshop/README.md

 Why follow this guide?
 -----------

-This workshop guide will walk you through standing up a sandboxed, isolated AKS on Azure Stack HCI environment using **nested virtualization** in Azure.
-Whilst not designed as a production scenario, the important takeaway here is, by following this guide, you'll lay down a solid foundation on to which you can explore additional AKS on Azure Stack HCI scenarios in the future, so keep checking back for additional scenarios over time.
+This workshop guide will walk you through standing up a sandboxed, isolated Azure Stack HCI and AKS on Azure Stack HCI environment using **nested virtualization** in Azure.
+Whilst not designed as a production scenario, the important takeaway here is, by following this guide, you'll lay down a solid foundation on to which you can explore additional scenarios in the future.

 Evaluation using Nested Virtualization
 -----------